wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 Only your attitude is faulty and needs reädjustment.
 This process or reädjustment is what you call *sadhana*.
 You come to it by putting an end to indolence and using all your energy to clear the way for clarity and charity.
-But in reälity, these all are signs of inevitable growth.
+But in reality, these all are signs of inevitable growth.
 Don’t be afraid, don’t resist, don’t delay.
 Be what you are.
 There is nothing to be afraid of.
 Trust and try.
 Experiment honestly.
 Give your real beïng a chance to shape your life.
 You will not regret it.